Flybell/Fan-Illusion/README.md

 ![Image of just moving blades](just_moving.gif)

+What happens when we put the two together?

-There are two types of motion capture illusions.
+We can get two types of motion capture illusions.

 The first type: stationary blades are "captured" by moving blades and seemly move.